How to keep an audit trail when you buy Digital Outcomes and Specialists services.

 - all contact with suppliers during early market engagement:

-- how you approached suppliers, eg in person at an event
+- how you approached suppliers, for example, in person at an event

-- who was involved, ie the suppliers you approached and who approached them
+- who was involved, such as the suppliers you approached and who approached them

 - any correspondence or meeting notes